 What size of property would I be eligible for

-For all applicants, the Council will assess the size of property you require as per the Department for Work and Pensions criteria (DWP) follows:
+For all applicants, we will assess the size of property you require as per the Department for Work and Pensions criteria (DWP) follows:

 - Adult Couple (married or unmarried) - One bedroom to share

 - Single person over 16 - One bedroom per person

 - Two children, of the same sex, aged under 16 - One bedroom to share

 - Two children aged under 10 - One bedroom to share